Skip to main content

 On the other, chronic alcohol use promotes a state of systemic inflammation, oxidative stress, and metabolic dysfunction.
 This can lead to a situation where androgen receptors become less sensitive to testosterone, requiring higher doses for the same effect.
 The liver’s capacity to manage its metabolic duties becomes compromised, and the neuroendocrine system remains in a state of perpetual disruption.

-Ultimately, this combination can prevent the realization of the full benefits of the and may even accelerate certain aspects of physiological decline, directly opposing the foundational purpose of undertaking such a therapeutic journey.
+Ultimately, this combination can prevent the realization of the full benefits of the hormonal protocol and may even accelerate certain aspects of physiological decline, directly opposing the foundational purpose of undertaking such a therapeutic journey.

 References